meerapatelmd/metathesaurus/README.md

          -mysql> SHOW PROCESSLIST
          ```

- 2. Download and install most current version of UMLS Metathesaurus
+ 2. Download and Install UMLS Metathesaurus
-  -Unzip downloaded file
+  * Unzip downloaded file
-  -Unzip mmys.zip and move unzipped contents into root folder
+  * Unzip mmys.zip and move unzipped contents into root folder
-  -Execute shell script either from terminal or using the open_metamorphysis function using the path to run_mac.sh as the argument
+  * Execute shell script either from terminal or using the open_metamorphysis function using the path to run_mac.sh as the argument
-  -Install UMLS Metamorphysis (current configurations are all English vocabularies available).
-Time estimations for installation are approximately 45 minutes-1 hour, but this is dependent on the configurations chosen.
+  * Install UMLS Metamorphysis (current configurations are all English vocabularies available).
+Time estimations for installation are approximately 45 minutes-1 hour, but this depends on the configurations.
-  -The user designated destination directory will have the following directory tree:
+  * The user designated destination directory will have the following directory tree:
                 a. original_version_folder > LEX, NET, and META subfolders
                 b.
 RRF files
                 c.
 Etc... files